-- (a) The report received from the underlying fund might be non-coterminous with the Fund's reporting date. - (b) The report received by the underlying fund might be based on principles that are not aligned with the fair value principles set out in IFRS 13 or those of the Fund. - (c) The investment manager and the Fund might have other observable or unobservable data that would indicate that amendments are required to particular portfolio company investment fair values presented in the report from the underlying funds.
+- (a) The report received from the underlying fund might be non-coterminous with the Fund's reporting date. - (b) The report received by the underlying fund might be based on principles that are not aligned with the fair value principles set out in IFRS 13. - (c) The investment manager and the Fund might have other observable or unobservable data that would indicate that amendments are required to particular portfolio company investment fair values presented in the report from the underlying funds.